History of Boston University School of Law

-BU Law holds the dedication ceremony for the Sumner M. Redstone Building on September 19, 2014.
-Sandra Lynch (’71), Chief Judge for the US Court of Appeals for the First Circuit, delivers the keynote address.
+BU Law held the dedication ceremony for the Sumner M. Redstone Building on September 19, 2014.
+Sandra Lynch (’71), Chief Judge for the US Court of Appeals for the First Circuit, delivered the keynote address.
 The new five-story building houses 15 classrooms, McCausland Commons, and the Butler Atrium.

-The law tower reopens after a complete renovation.
+The law tower reopened after a complete renovation.

-The Samuel M. Fineman Law Library is dedicated on September 25, 2015.
+The Samuel M. Fineman Law Library was dedicated on September 25, 2015.